 Carl Sagan once referred to the Earth as "where we make our stand."

-And when seen by NASA's Cassini spacecraft from over 900 million miles away, that pale, blue dot he described suddenly makes sense.
+And when seen by NASA's Mars rover Curiosity spacecraft across the vast expanse of space, that pale, blue dot he described suddenly makes sense.
 It's home -- but just one tiny speck barely visible in the infinite reach of space.

 One very important speck, that is: